 Day 2: Explore the famed Split Rock Lighthouse State Park.

 Arise for an early breakfast, pack up, and head to Split Rock Lighthouse State Park.
 Hike the five-mile Split Rock River Loop, one of the premier day hike loops on the Superior Hiking Trail.
 Enjoy lunch along the Lake Superior shoreline.
 Complete the remainder of the hiking loop, climbing a number of beautiful overlooks, some from more than 50 feet above the river!
 Take in one last view as the river cascades past red rock cliffs draped with conifers before heading back to our campsite.

 Day 3: Enjoy the final moments along the Lake Superior shoreline.

-After one last breakfast, get the chance to explore any parts of Cascade State Park we may have missed.
+After one last breakfast, get the chance to explore any parts of the State Park we may have missed.
 Bid farewell to the Superior shoreline before packing up belongings and hitting the road after lunch.
 Just because our trip ends in the early afternoon doesn’t mean you can’t explore the wonderful roadside attractions on the way home!
 Ask your guide for must see spots along the famed Highway 61 that gets you back to Duluth.

 Dates & Fees

 WI leads trips to the Superior Hiking Trail but currently has no dates scheduled for this itinerary.
 If you have a group of people interested, we can set up a customized adventure just for you!
 Please contact us or request a trip quote below if you are interested in a group trip to this destination.Request Trip Quote »